microsoft/terminal/doc/specs/#5000 - Process Model 2.0/#5000 - Process Model 2.0.md

 <hr>

-1. Add Monarch/Servant capabilities to `wt` window processes.
+1. Add Monarch/Peasant capabilities to `wt` window processes.
    - This does not need to involve any actual UX functionality, simply have the WT instances communicate with one another to see who is the Monarch.
-   - The monarch will track and assign IDs to servants.
+   - The monarch will track and assign IDs to peasants.
 2. (Dependent on 1): Add support for running a `wt` commandline in an existing window
    - Monarch should assign simple IDs for use with the `wt` commandline
    - `0` should be reserved as an alias for "the current window"
 3. (Dependent on 1, maybe on 2): Add support for "single instance mode".
-New servant windows will first ask the monarch if it's in single instance mode, and pass the servant's commandline to the monarch if it is.
+New peasant windows will first ask the monarch if it's in single instance mode, and pass the peasant's commandline to the monarch if it is.
 4. (Dependent on 1): Monarch registers for the global quake hotkey, and uses that to activate _the monarch_.
    - Pressing the key when a window is currently focused should minimize?
 Do nothing?